AdamCSmithCWS/Route-level_BBS_trends/README.md

 # BBS_spatial_route_trends

-NOTE: This is a work in progress.
-I anticipate having a pre-print by November 2023.
+This work is now summarised in this pre-print:

 # The Goal(s)